Basis of accounting

 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.

-Interest-bearing bank loans and overdrafts are recorded at the proceeds received, net of transaction costs.
+Interest-bearing bank loans and overdrafts are recorded at the fair value, net of transaction costs.
 Finance charges, including premiums payable on settlement or redemption and direct issue costs, are accounted for on an accruals basis to the income statement using the effective interest method and are added to the carrying amount of the instrument to the extent that they are not settled in the period in which they arise.